 Rules Permitting Rent Reduction for Maintenance of Existing Rental Units

 Admittedly, a landlord has a statutory duty to maintain and repair existing rental housing units and a failure to do so will result in penalties, including liability to pay substantial fines and orders to carry out maintenance work within a reasonable time.
+Landlords can use property management companies to manage issues like this (learn more here) to work with them and tenants to overcome issues.
 But, if one effect of meeting the statutory duty to maintain housing units is to interfere with and inconvenience tenants (for example, through balcony restoration), the landlord is in breach of its statutory obligation to provide “reasonable enjoyment” of the rented premises and is exposed to substantial fines and penalties under the RTA.
 It is not permissible to evict tenants so as to carry out repairs and is also not possible to avoid the liability of causing inconvenience to tenants while repairs are carried out.
 Such conflicting policies between different statutes are something; but to have direct conflict within the same statute making one liable for offences is not exactly constitutional.
 Thus, for major maintenance works (maintenance of balconies, parking garages, electrical and plumbing systems and elevator and air conditioning systems), it was historically impossible to comply with conflicting statutory obligations.
 Before 2002, landlords were subjected to the double penalty of paying for expensive maintenance/restoration projects, while at the same time being subject to payment of rent reductions.
 Thus, landlords made the decision to do nothing, thereby contributing to a decline in the quality of rental housing units in the Province of Ontario.

 If your a landlord with more than a handful of rental units, it would be wise to have access to strong legal advice: Contact the lawyers at Levy Zavet PC.